kiranraaj19/DecenToken/README.md

 # **Decentoken**

-A Polygon + Crust webapp that lets you mint a IFPS asset stored in crust decentralized storage.
+A web app that lets you seamlessly upload NFTS to a decentralized storage called Crust and gives you the ability to mint it to Polygon blockchain!

 **UI of WebAPP:**